cisocrgroup/Resources/manuals/profiler-manual.md

 ] of the web archive (WAR) distribution from the axis2 [download page](https://axis.apache.org/axis2/java/core/download.cgi).

-The deployment of the axis2 engine is straight forward.
+The deployment of the axis2 engine is straightforward.
 Just extract the archive and copy the `axis2.war` web archive into the `webapps` directory of your tomcat installation.
 Restart the tomcat server afterwards^[